shrx/CalAlarm/README.md

 ## Overview

 CalAlarm is works with any calendar provider (Google Calendar, DAVx5, Outlook, etc.) that syncs to the device's local calendar database.
+It operates fully on-device and does not require Google Play Services.

 ## Features

-- Connect to device's local calendar (works with any calendar app)
+- Connects to device's local calendar (works with any calendar app)
-- Periodically check configured calendars for new events
+- Subscribes to configured calendars' updates for new events
-- Automatically schedule alarms at event start time
+- Automatically schedules alarms at event start time
-- Display scheduled alarms in a list with an option to delete them
+- Displays scheduled alarms in a list with an option to delete them
 - Displays a full-screen alarm with sound and vibration when event starts
+- Supports a configurable snooze delay
+- Provides an optional persistent "Next alarm" notification showing the upcoming alarm

 ## Technical Details